LifelikeDev/PHP-tutorial/README.md

 # PHP-tutorial

-A collection of topics and related exercise files I've gone through while learning PHP
+A collection of topics and related exercise files which I've gone through while learning PHP